Ashwin-Rajesh/Verilog_comm/README.md

 # Verilog_comm

-Various digital communication protocol implementations in verilog, intended for use in FPGAs.
+Implementation of common digital communication protocols in verilog, for use in FPGAs

 ---

 # Index